This symbol illuminates to indicate low tyre pressure. Check the tyre pressure in the Car Status app in the centre display.

 To bear in mind

-- Always save a new tyre pressure in the system after changing a tyre or adjusting tyre pressure.
+- Always save a new tyre pressure in the system after changing a wheel or adjusting tyre pressure.

 - The use of snow chains may affect the tyre pressure monitoring system.
 This is indicated by a symbol and message in the driver display.
 When the snow chains are removed, all tyres should be checked and adjusted to the recommended tyre pressure.
 After that, the new tyre pressure needs to be saved in the tyre pressure monitoring system.